ArtezGDA/MappingTheCity-Data/StolenArtWorks/Netherlands/README.md

-# Stolen artworks
+# STOLEN ARTWORKS
-Lydienne, Esmee and Angela
+Lydienne Albertoe and Esmee Ellson.

-## Data collection of all the stolen artworks in the Netherlands.
+## Data collection of stolen artworks in the Netherlands.

 As source is the following url used:

 - http://www.gestolenkunst.nl/gestolen%20overzicht.htm

-In total the scraping script analyzed **143** stolen art works; found the date, place, from who, what and the images off the art works.
+In total the scraping script analyzed **143** stolen art works; found the date, link, title, place, from who, what and the images of the art works.

 Code source: